 Funding the budget

-The council generates some income from the fees it charges for services.
+We generate some income from the fees we charge for services.

 Business Rates (NNDR)

 Business rates (National Non-domestic Rates) are charged on most non-domestic properties, like shops, offices, pubs, warehouses, factories, holiday rental homes or guest houses.

 How Uttlesford District Council spends the budget

 This shows how much we (Uttlesford District Council) plan to spend on each of our main services and where we get our income.